geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

 According to Ohm’s law there is a linear correlation between the current density and the electric field at that location:  \\(\\mathbf{J} = \\sigma \\mathbf{E}\\).
 This can be applied when computing both the total and the primary current densities, but not to the secondary.
 The secondary current density is defined as a difference between two other current densities.
+When current flows through conductivity discontinuities, only the normal component of current density is continuous across the interface according to (boundary condition, links).

 .. plot::